-The rental market has changed dramatically over the 12 years that I've been a Mortgage Broker and as ever, there are a bunch of resourceful people out there finding the best ways to provide a good home and get a good return for their property investment.
+The rental market has changed dramatically over the last decade and as ever, there are a bunch of resourceful people out there finding the best ways to provide a good home and get a good return for their property investment.

 For those of you not familiar with this, in this situation a landlord will have tenancy agreements with each of the individual tenants and they will simply rent a room in a house, rather than jointly renting the house as a collaborative group of flatmates.